apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 Sample configuration for spellchecking based on terms contained in `jcr:title` property.

-Since Oak 1.3.11/1.2.14, the each suggestion would be returned per row.
+Since Oak 1.3.11/1.2.14, each suggestion would be returned per row.

 ```
 /oak:index/lucene-spellcheck